 Using a Weight Plate To Force Dorsiflexion

 Placing a weight plate under the forefoot is an extremely effective way to force your ankle into that newly gained range of motion!
 Typically you will see people with poor ankle mobility squat with their heels on a plate.
 This is to put their ankle in more relative plantarflexion so it allows them to go into more dorsiflexion excursion and thus a deeper squat.
 Putting a plate at the forefoot does exactly the opposite.
 This starts the foot in a relatively more dorsiflexed position, so when you descend you will hit that barrier faster!
 The goal is to continually drive into that barrier as you descend.
-While not necessary with every exercise, it is a way to avoid any compensations.
+While not necessary with every exercise, it is a way to avoid any compensation.
 While the following two exercises are designed to maximize your available ankle dorsiflexion, you may not actually hit end range due to a lack of strength or balance.

 Anterior Reach with slider

 Ultimately, to unlock ankle mobility you have to understand what contributes to it, how to assess it, and how to manage it.
 With the tools and skills you’ve learned in this article, all you need is discipline and you’ll be on your way to optimal movement throughout the kinetic chain

 Want More Ankle Dorsiflexion With A PROVEN Program That Gives You The EXACT Road Map?